Hafizuddin961/ObjectDetection_YOLOv4/README.md

 17) Watermelon

 ### 2) Data Preparation
-convert annotation from Google's Open Images into YOLO format
+Convert annotation from Google's Open Images into YOLO format

 ### 3) Configure the YOLO
 The configuration is crucial to get high accuracy, availability for GPU memory to train, etc.